fredericaltorres/fMicroService/README.md

 ## Donation MicroServices
 This folder contains the source code of a back end and client simulator to
-1. Send 500 000 donnation transactions
+1. Send 500 000 donation transactions
 1. Process the transactions

 in progress